 Below are a few of the many exciting opportunities the Year 10 students will encounter during the year.

-“Poetry Live” in early December – all year 10 students will travel to a theatre in London to take part in “Poetry Live” along with around a thousand students from various London Schools.
+“Poetry Live!” in early December – all year 10 students will travel to a theatre in London to take part in the event, along with around a thousand students from various London Schools.
 The students will have lectures from various poets to inspire them and give exam advice to support their work in English.

-Work experience starts in late March for two weeks.
+Work Experience starts in late March/early April for two weeks.
 All Year 10 students will experience what it is like in the world of work in a variety of placements, some of which students have set up for themselves.
 This will form the basis of their work related learning.
 The skills learnt will assist them in preparing for their future careers.

 This is just a snippet of some of the opportunities, trips and experiences available to Year 10 in what is a very busy two year programme.